openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     foo({name: "Alice", age: 18}) // ok, parameter type is used

-An identifier in each *name-value pair* must name a field of the class *C* or a field of any superclass of class *C*.
+An identifier in each *name-value pair* must name a field of the class *C*, or a field of any superclass of class *C*.

 A compile-time error occurs if the identifier does not name an *accessible